How Bookmakers Make Money

 Step 1: The Qualifying Bet (To unlock the free bet)

-• Outcome: You have incurred a tiny loss (the 'qualifying loss', typically very small) of $0.20, but you have now unlocked the $20 Free Bet.
+- Outcome: You've incurred a tiny qualifying loss of $0.20, but you've unlocked the $20 Free Bet.

 Step 2: Using the Free Bet for Profit

-• You now receive a $20 free bet from bookmaker A (remember, the stake is not returned, only winnings).
+- You now receive a $20 free bet from bookmaker A (the stake is not returned, only winnings).

-• Find another event, ideally with higher odds to maximize profit extraction.
-Let's say you find a horse race where a horse has Back odds of 5.00 at the bookmaker and Lay odds of 5.10 on the exchange.
+- Find another event with higher odds to maximize profit.
+Let's say you find a horse race with Back odds of 5.00 at the bookmaker and Lay odds of 5.10 on the exchange.

-• Outcome: Regardless of whether the horse wins or loses, you have locked in a guaranteed profit of $15.70 from the $20 free bet promotion.
+- Outcome: Regardless of whether the horse wins or loses, you lock in a guaranteed profit of $15.70 from the $20 free bet promotion.

 Profitability and Sustainability

-However, bookmakers are aware of matched betting.
-They frequently respond by imposing restrictions or limiting the accounts of suspected matched bettors.
-To mitigate this, matched bettors must:
+Bookmakers are aware of this.
+They respond by restricting or limiting accounts of suspected matched bettors.
+To stay under the radar:

-• Maintain normal betting behaviour by occasionally placing recreational bets or avoiding obvious exploitation of promotions.
+- Maintain normal betting behaviour by occasionally placing recreational bets and avoiding obvious patterns.

 Long-Term Viability